 No, as adults they spend most of the time on their own.
 Babies and children stay together with their mother.
-However mothers and young orangutans do meet up and the infants play together.
+However mothers and other related females do meet up and the infants play together.

 They sleep in their nests, usually a new one made in the evening.
 The nests are woven in a branch of a tree from broken tree branches and leaves, often very well crafted, like a big basket.
 Sometimes the nests can be more than a metre across.
 Orangutans also build nest in the daytime to rest and play in; a mother with young children might build 2 or 3 nests a day.
 A mother also uses a nest to give birth in.

-Normally no, sometimes in captivity they can become aggressive as a result of how they are treated.
-They are up to 6 times stronger than humans and have 4 strong hands and can bite hard.
+Normally no, but sometimes in captivity they can become aggressive as a result of how they are treated.
+They are up to 6 times stronger than humans and and have 2 strong hands and 2 strong feed, and they can bite hard.
 Usually they are very peaceful animals.
 If an adult male meets another, they will try and avoid a fight by giving threat displays and staring at each other.
 If this does not work then they may fight.

 Rehabilitation centres are set up to accommodate confiscated or donated pet orangutans.
 The aim is to guide and teach apes to return to their habitat.
 Many orangutans have already been successfully returned and released back in the wild.